jharwell/rcsw/docs/src/modules/er/plugin/simple.rst

 where stdlib is not available, and/or using stdlib hogs too much space.

 In this plugin, each source file within RCSW and of each project which links with RCSW can define a logging "module"; modules are file-based, and therefore you can't have multiple modules/loggers in a single file.
 If you architect your projects well, this should not be a burdensome restriction.
+You *can* split a logging module across several files if you want by defining :c:macro:`RCSW_ER_MODNAME` equivalently.

 The modules in this plugin:

 - Are unconditionally enabled and cannot be disabled; that is, each time a